git4rk/ApplicationServeronCloud/systemAccess.md

 * The admin user and admin password
 * A private SSH key
 * The WebSphere® admin user and admin password
-* The Admin Center and Admin Console URLS
+* The Admin Center and Admin Console URLs

-**Note**: Due to a specific amount of compute, memory, and I/O resources, clients are charged for accumulated VMs in the STOPPED state at a reduced rate of 5%.
-Clients are managed to a fixed number of STOPPED instances with no more than 10 IP addresses or 64 GB of memory.

 ## Setting up openVPN for WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} instances